rocqetry/rocqet/Artifact_README.md

 As mentioned in the paper, `Csharpminor`, `Cminor`, and `CminorSel` share a common IR and semantics constructs.
-The file `Cfam.v` contains the abstracted common functionality of these languages.
+The file `CfamBase.v` contains the abstracted common functionality of these languages.
 Check the `Csharpminor.v`, `Cminor.v`, and `CminorSel.v` files to see that they all reuse functionality from `Cfam`.